St. John's International Women's Film Festival: History

 In 1989, the festival began as a single night of screening.
 Established as a non-profit organization, The St. John's International Women's Film Festival adopted the mission to support and promote women filmmakers.
 Since its inception, the festival and organization have grown to include year-round workshops, feature and short film screenings, panels, and outreach activities, culminating in a five-day Film Forum, which attracts attendees and submissions from around the world.
 In 2018, more than 6500 people attended the festival.
 The 2020 festival was delivered virtually due to the COVID-19 pandemic.

 SJIWFF screens documentaries, short films and feature work written and/or directed by women (self-identified).
 It features films by local Newfoundland and Labrador talent, as well as Canadian and international artists.
 The festival is non-competitive, as its goal is to support artists.
 As of 2010, the festival awards the RBC Michelle Jackson Emerging Filmmaker Award, an annual peer-juried award for the production of a short film by a promising female director.

 The festival has been recognized as a leading festival and organization in the region, nationally and internationally.
 In December 2020, it was awarded the Boundary Pusher Award by the St John's Board of Trade's Business Resilience Awards.
 Local awards include the Most Valuable Player in Local Film and Television award (2015-2018) in the Best of St. John's by The Overcast newspaper, and also Best Local Art Event (2017).
 National honours include recognition by Telefilm Canada in 2016, for their work on gender parity, Women in Film and Television Vancouver awarded SJIWFF the Please Adjust Your Set Award in 2015 for outstanding leadership in promoting gender diversity.
-SJIWFF was included in USA Today's list of "10 Festivals Worth Traveling For",.
+SJIWFF was included in USA Today's list of "10 Festivals Worth Traveling For".

+In 2029, the festival is slated to host the Eurimages Audentia Award, an international award for emerging women filmmakers which is presented at a different world film festival each year.